-Biology Summer Research Opportunities for High School Students: Our Top 10
+10 Biology Summer Research Programs for High School Students

-Biology and the Health Sciences consistently rank among the top five college majors that American undergraduates opt for.
+Biology and the Health Sciences consistently rank among the top five college majors that American undergraduates often choose .
 It is also one of the most interdisciplinary and versatile fields of academic research, with fascinating intersections with chemistry, math, physics, psychology, and computer science.
-Many students ask us where they can go to get hands-on research experience over the summer - you asked and we listened!
+Many students ask us where they can go to get hands-on biology research experience over the summer.
+You asked and we listened!

-Here is a list of 10 Shortlisted Biology Summer Research Opportunities for High Schoolers ordered by Application deadline.
-If you are searching for a virtual research opportunity, you can also consider doing a project through Polygence.
+Here is our list of 10 curated biology summer programs for aspiring high school students.
+If you are searching for a virtual research opportunity, you can also consider doing a biology research project through Polygence.

 1) Center for Talented Youth (CTY) Honors Biology